toolleeo/cli-apps/README.md

 * [antiword](https://web.archive.org/web/20071002133135/http://www.winfield.demon.nl/) - Reader and converted for the proprietary MS .doc file format.
 * [BaFi](https://mmalcek.github.io/bafi/) - Universal JSON, BSON, YAML, CSV, XML translator to ANY format using templates.
 * [catdoc](http://www.wagner.pp.ru/~vitus/software/catdoc/) - Command line converter from Microsoft Word to plain text, output is sent to the standard output.
+* [hget](https://github.com/bevacqua/hget) - A CLI to convert HTML into plain text.
+Can be used to fetch a site's HTML version and convert it into plain text, or to deliver plain text versions of your site dynamically.
+* [lowdown](https://kristaps.bsd.lv/lowdown/) - Markdown translator (HTML5, roff, LaTeX, gemini, OpenDocument, and terminal output)
 * [mdBook](https://github.com/rust-lang/mdBook) - Create book from markdown files.
 * [NestedTextTo](https://github.com/AndydeCleyre/nestedtextto) - CLI to convert between NestedText and JSON, YAML, or TOML.
 * [Pandoc](http://pandoc.org/) - Universal document file converter; handles input output from/to a number of formats: HTML, PDF, LaTeX, docx, odt, AsciiDoc, Markdown, Textile, just to mention a few; the quality of conversion strongly depends on the combination of input/output formats.